Kit ideas for PNW tri geeks

 Carbon wheels + aero cockpit bits for tri/TT

-Aero nerd gear without the boutique rabbit hole — wheels + front-end stuff that's clean, fast, and race-ready.
+Aero nerd gear without the boutique rabbit hole: wheels + front-end stuff that's clean, fast, and race-ready.
+Less well-known than the big names, which keeps the pricing honest and means you will not see your exact setup in every other rack at transition.

 AeroCoach